longanisainhertaco/dpf2/docs/tutorials/advanced_physics.md

   radiation: true
 ```

+> **Note:** The lightweight :class:`dpf2.simulation_engine.SimulationEngine` used in
+> rapid prototyping does not yet implement radiation losses.
+Requesting a
+> radiation model with that engine logs a warning and keeps the tracked
+> radiative energy at zero.
+Use the full simulation backends for coupled
+> radiation transport.

 ## 2. Run with detailed diagnostics

 The additional physics can slow the solver, so enable only the